Maxi100a/Olympic_Medals_Predictor/README.md

 - 25/08/2018 - Inserted a new section "Evolution of the Olympics over time"
 - 26/08/2018 - Added the sections 'Variation of age and weight along time' with 4 new graphs (boxplot and pointplot).
 - 27/08/2018 - Added the section 'Variation of height along time' with 2 new pointplots, added a short analysis of age over time for Italian athletes.
-- 28/08/2018 - Added a new section about change in height and weight for Gymnasts over time.
+- 28/08/2018 - Added a new section about changes in height and weight for Gymnasts over time.
 - 29/08/2018 - Added a new section about change in height and weight for Lifters over time, added index of content at the beginning of the kernel.

 ### Exploratory Data Analysis (EDA):